M9GLiquid/under-the-sea/README.md

 ```

 Notes:
-- Original size is assumed to be 2048×1536; update the constant in `gps_api.py` if your camera changes.
+- Server image size can be specified manually, auto-detected from an image file, or use the default (2048×1536).
-- The scale factor (0.8) matches Tool 1’s corrected camera matrix; keep them in sync.
+- The scale factor (0.8) matches Tool 1's corrected camera matrix; keep them in sync.

 ## Complete Workflow Example